jenkinsci/azure-ad-plugin/README.md

 * Display name of group (Only if Graph API permissions granted)
 * `preferred_username` claim which is normally the 'User principal name', but not always.

+It is recommended that you use the Object ID, after adding the object ID you will be able to see the user or group's display name.

 ## Configuration as Code and Job DSL support
 The plugin has full support for use in Configuration as Code and Job DSL.

 For an example combining the two, see the [configuration-as-code.yml](./src/test/resources/com/microsoft/jenkins/azuread/integrations/casc/configuration-as-code.yml) test resource.

 ## FAQ

-#### Q: How to recover if Jenkins keeps failing during the login phase?
+### Q: How to recover if Jenkins keeps failing during the login phase?
 A: You can disable the security from the config file (see [https://www.jenkins.io/doc/book/security/access-control/disable/](https://www.jenkins.io/doc/book/security/access-control/disable/))

-#### Q: Why am I getting an error "insufficient privileges to complete the operation" even after having granted the permission?
+### Q: Why am I getting an error "insufficient privileges to complete the operation" even after having granted the permission?

 A: It can take a long time for the privileges to take effect, which could be 10-20 minutes.
 Just wait for a while and try again.